aparis69/Implicit-Volumetric-Terrains/README.md

 [Click here for more information about the project](https://aparis69.github.io/public_html/projects/paris2019_3D.html).

 ### Important notes
 * This code is **not** the one which produced the scenes seen in the paper.
 Everything has been *recoded* on my side to make sure it is free to use.
+The original code from the paper is dependent on internal libraries of my team.
 Hence, the results as well as the timings may differ from the ones in the paper.
 * This is **research** code provided without any warranty.
 However, if you have any problem you can still send me an email or create an issue.

 ### Testing